 Questions about FINRA Expert Witness?
 Submit the short form below to schedule a free consultation today.

 Securities Claims: What is an Expert Witness?

 An expert witness is a person who has some type of specialized, often highly technical knowledge or experience that is relevant to the case at hand.
-In securities fraud claims that go in front of FINRA arbitration panels, an expert witness may be used in a variety of different ways.
+For securities fraud claims that are presented to FINRA arbitration panels, an expert witness may be used in a variety of different ways.

 Expert Witnesses Play Several Different Roles in Securities Claims